-36.4 Table Library Design
+38.4 Table Library Design

-36.4.1 Table Types
+38.4.1 Table Types

-Table 36.3 is a non-exhaustive list of types of tables that can be implemented with the Packet Framework.
+Table 38.3 is a non-exhaustive list of types of tables that can be implemented with the Packet Framework.

-Table 36.3: Table Types
+Table 38.3: Table Types

 Table Type Description 1 Hash table Lookup key is n-tuple based.
 Typically, the lookup key is hashed to produce a signature that is used to identify a bucket of entries where the lookup key is searched next.
-The signature associated with the lookup key of each input packet is either read from the packet descriptor (precomputed signature) or computed at table lookup time.
+The signature associated with the lookup key of each input packet is either read from the packet descriptor (pre-computed signature) or computed at table lookup time.
 The table lookup, add entry and delete entry operations, as well as any other pipeline block that pre-computes the signature all have to use the same hashing algorithm to generate the signature.
 Typically used to implement flow classification tables, ARP caches, routing table for tunnelling protocols, etc. 2 Longest Prefix Match (LPM) Lookup key is the IP address.
 Each table entries has an associated IP prefix (IP and depth).
 The table lookup operation selects the IP prefix that is matched by the lookup key; in case of multiple matches, the entry with the longest prefix depth wins.
 Typically used to implement IP routing tables.
 3 Access Control List (ACLs) Lookup key is 7-tuple of two VLAN/MPLS labels, IP destination address, IP source addresses, L4 protocol, L4 destination port, L4 source port.
 Each table entry has an associated ACL and priority.
-The ACL contains bit masks for the VLAN/MPLS labels, IP prefix for IP destination address, IP prefix for IP source addresses, L4 protocol and bitmask, L4 destination port and bit mask, L4 source port 36.4.
-Table Library Design and bit mask.
-260 The table lookup operation selects the ACL that is matched by the lookup key; in
+The ACL contains bit masks for the VLAN/MPLS labels, IP prefix for IP destination address, IP prefix for IP source addresses, L4 protocol and bitmask, L4 destination port and bit mask, L4 source port and bit mask.
+The table lookup operation selects the ACL that is matched by the lookup key; in case of multiple matches, the entry with the highest priority wins.
+Typically used to implement rule databases for firewalls, etc. 4 Pattern matching search Lookup key is the packet payload.
+Table is a database of patterns, with each pattern having a priority assigned.
+The table lookup operation selects the patterns that is matched by the input packet; in case of multiple matches, the matching pattern with the highest priority wins.
+5 Array Lookup key is the table entry index itself.

-36.4.2 Table Interface
+38.4.2 Table Interface

 Each table is required to implement an abstract interface that defines the initialization and run-time operation of the table.
-The table abstract interface is described in Table 36.4.
+The table abstract interface is described in Table 38.4.

-Table 36.4: Table Abstract Interface
+Table 38.4: Table Abstract Interface

-Table operation Description 1 Create Create the low-level data structures of the lookup table.
+Table Description opera- tion 1 Create Create the low-level data structures of the lookup table.
 Can internally allocate memory.
 2 Free Free up all the resources used by the lookup table.
-3 Add entry Add new entry to the lookup table.
-4 Delete entry Delete specific entry from the lookup table.
-5 Lookup Look up a burst of input packets and return a bit mask specifying the result of the lookup operation for each packet: a set bit signifies lookup hit for the corresponding packet, while a cleared bit a lookup miss.
+3 Add Add new entry to the lookup table. entry 4 Delete Delete specific entry from the lookup table. entry 5 Lookup Look up a burst of input packets and return a bit mask specifying the result of the lookup operation for each packet: a set bit signifies lookup hit for the corresponding packet, while a cleared bit a lookup miss.
 For each lookup hit packet, the lookup operation also returns a pointer to the table entry that was hit, which contains the actions to be applied on the packet and any associated metadata.
 For each lookup miss packet, the actions to be applied on the packet and any associated metadata are specified by the default table entry preconfigured for lookup miss.

-36.4.3 Hash Table Design
+38.4.3 Hash Table Design